LonamiWebs/Telethon/readthedocs/extra/basic/creating-a-client.rst

             client.sign_in(password=getpass.getpass())

-If you don't have 2FA enabled, but you would like to do so through Telethon, take as example the following code snippet:
+If you don't have 2FA enabled, but you would like to do so through the library, take as example the following code snippet:

     .. code-block:: python